bitvijays/umbrella-wiki/source/2_GettingStarted.rst

 -----

 - Visit `UMBRELLA Portal <https://portal.umbrellaiot.com/>`_ , `Login`, `UMBRELLA HOME` → `Air Quality Dashboard`
-- By default, `The Ambient Conditions` dashboard will be opened.
+- By default, `Portal will open the Ambient Conditions` dashboard.
-- From the top right side menu option, the dashboard can be refreshed, or the time range can be changed.
+- From the top right side menu option, Users can refresh the dashboard or users can change the time range.
 - The user can select the nodes on the top left side.
-- To download the data, the `Export Table` panel can be used; perform `Inspect → Data → Download CSV` to download the data in the `CSV` file
+- To download the data, Users can use the `Export Table` panel; perform `Inspect → Data → Download CSV` to download the data in the `CSV` file
 - Below are the dashboards available

   - Ambient Conditions